-Elements of Mathematics II is a continuation of MAT 126 Elements of Mathematics I which increases the students' mathematical knowledge and expands the student's understanding of the mathematics content of early childhood and middle school as a framework for learning to teach mathematics.
-In the course, students use a variety of materials for learning, work with conceptual models, use conceptual models to perform mathematics, perform activities that develop new perspectives, and demonstrate competence in mathematics.
-This course enables our students to become insightful professionals who are able to understand and communicate mathematic principles to others.
+In this course, students will use a variety of materials for learning, using conceptual models to perform mathematics, performing activities that develop new perspectives, and demonstrating competence in mathematics.
+This course enables students to become insightful professionals who are able to understand and communicate mathematical principles to others.
+Topics include proportions, percents, real numbers, algebraic equations, statistics, probability, measurement, and basic and coordinate geometry.

-Prerequisite(s): MAT 126 Elements of Mathematics I 3 credits
+\Prerequisite(s): MAT 085 Algebra Fundamentals or by placement exam.

+\3 credits\